Starting a new report

 • When you're happy with the list, click Generate Report.

-Your report is now queued for generation.
-First-run reports typically take one to two hours to complete, depending on the number of prompts and AI tools selected.
+Your report enters a generation queue.
+Initial runs typically complete within one to two hours, depending on the number of prompts and platforms selected.

-You'll receive an in-app notification when the report is ready.
-Once generated, the View Report button appears next to the report name in the Record Manager.
+An in-app notification will alert you when the report is ready.
+Once complete, a View Report button will appear next to the report name in the Record Manager.

-You don't need to wait on the page the report runs in the background, and you can continue working elsewhere in Sprinklr.
+There's no need to stay on the page generation happens in the background while you continue working in Sprinklr.